Tamga: Turkic peoples

+List of Kazakh tamga symbols that were used by clans

 Mongolian

-"Tamga," or "tamag'a," literally means "stamp" or "seal" in Mongolian and designates emblematic symbols which were historically used by various Mongolic tribes or clans in Central Asia.
-According to Clauson (1972, p.504), it was originally a Turkic word also "used for a Chinese `seal' and passed into Mong[olian] in this meaning as tamaga".
+"Tamga", or "tamag'a", literally means "stamp" or "seal" in Mongolian and designates emblematic symbols which were historically used by various Mongolic tribes or clans in Central Asia.
+According to Clauson (1972, p.504), it was originally a Turkic word also "used for a Chinese 'seal' and passed into Mong[olian] in this meaning as tamaga".

-In the Mongol Empire, a tamgha was a seal placed on taxed items and, by extension, a tax on commerce (see Eastern Europe below)..
+In the Mongol Empire, a tamgha was a seal placed on taxed items and, by extension, a tax on commerce (see Eastern Europe below).

 Over a hundred different Mongolian tamga are known.
 Certain tamga were adopted by individual medieval Mongolic and Turkic rulers, and were consequently used on coins and seals issued by these rulers.
 Tamga are most widely found on Islamic coins issued by the descendants of Chinggis Khan in the various khanates of Central Asia during the 13th and 14th centuries, in particular the Chaghatai Khanate.
 Tamga are of immense interest to numismatists, and are discussed in many academic works relating to the medieval Islamic coins of Central Asia.
 However, numismatists and historians currently have limited options for representing tamga symbols in text, and cannot reliably interchange text including tamga symbols because they are either represented as images, or are handdrawn, or use an ad hoc font.
 Doctor Nyamaa identifies nearly a hundred tamga signs used on coins, although only about half of them can be assigned to a specific ruler, and some of them are variant forms or presentation forms of the same tamga.

 Tamgas are also stamped using hot irons on domesticated animals such as horses in present-day Mongolia and others to identify that the livestock belongs to a certain family, since livestock is allowed to roam during the day.
 Each family has their own tamga markings for easier identification.
 Tamga marks are not very elaborate, since they are made from curved pieces of iron by the individual families.

 A tamag'a is also used as the "state seal" of Mongolia, which is handed over by the President of Mongolia as part of the transition to a new president.
 In the presidential case, the tamag'a is a little more elaborate and is contained in a wooden box.

 Caucasus

 From Turkic, the term "tamga" has also been loaned into Caucasian languages, e.g., тамыгъэ; дамыгъэ.
 Among the Circassians, almost every family has a tamga to this day.

+In Ingushetia, members of the aristocracy used tamgas as hereditary emblems, examples of which can be seen on tower complexes in auls such as Erzi, Egikal, Targim, Khamkhi, Yevloy, and Vovnushki.